kervi/kervi/_doc/overview.rst

 driveres.
 It also loads a web server that serves the files to the browser.

 ######################
-Dashboards (line 7-13)
+Dashboards (line 5-11)
 ######################

-Dashboards are as such not at part of your application logic but you need to tell kervi how you want to organize your application in the browser.
+Dashboards are as such not at part of your application logic but you need to tell kervi how you want to organize your dashboards in the browser.
 You can have multiple dashboards in an application.
-It can be floores in a house if your are developing a house automation project or it can be a camera view and system information if you are creating a robot.
+It can be floors in a house if your are developing a house automation project or it can be a camera view and system information if you are creating a robot.